“You adapt yourself to the contents of the paintbox.”

 Like a painter dipping into a limited palette, a musician practicing an isolated part has to adapt to material that’s incomplete.

-A part played out of context may seem pale, but, in an ensemble, it will blend with others to form striking colors and textures.
+A part played or sung out of context may seem pale, but, in an ensemble, it will blend with others to form striking colors and textures.

 With all that in mind, here are crucial ways to unite our solitary and group practice.